nvko-escoffier/SysAdmin-bash/README.md

-Sets of bash script for daily SysAdmin tasks
+Set of bash scripts for daily SysAdmin tasks